cqse/teamscale-build-breaker/README.md

 **-t**, **--evaluate-thresholds**
 If this option is set, metrics from a given threshold profile will be evaluated.

+**--uniform-path**
+Set this option to evaluate the threshold only to a subset of metrics.

 **--trusted-keystore**=*&lt;keystore-path;password&gt;*
 A Java KeyStore file and its corresponding password.
 The KeyStore contains additional certificates that should be trusted when performing SSL requests.
 Separate the path from the password with a semicolon, e.g: